Getting Around in Photoshop – Learning the Interface

-In this third chapter in our Photoshop Basics series, you'll learn all about the Photoshop interface.
-You'll exploxre the Toolbar and its many tools, and learn how to manage and work with panels.
-You'll also learn about the document window and the difference between tabbed documents and floating windows.
-From there, you'll discover how multi-document layouts let you view two or more images at once, and even how to move images between documents!
-You'll learn how to streamline and customize Photoshop's interface using workspaces, and how to maximize your work area with Screen Modes.
+You'll discover how Photoshop's multi-document layouts let you view two or more images at once, and even how to move images between documents!
+And we'll finish off this chapter by learning how to streamline and customize Photoshop's interface using workspaces, and how to maximize your work area with screen modes!

-Need print versions of our tutorials?
-All of our Photoshop tutorials are now available as print-ready PDFs!
-If you're ready, let's get started learning the Photoshop interface!
+Need printable versions of these tutorials?
+All of our Photoshop tutorials are now available to download as PDFs!
+Let's get started!

 Now that we've had an overview of the Photoshop interface, let's look at its features in more detail.
-In this second tutorial, you'll learn all about the Toolbar.
-The Toolbar holds each and every one of Photoshop's tools.
-You'll learn how to use the Toolbar, and how to find Photoshop's many hidden tools.
-This tutorial includes a complete summary of each of Photoshop's 66 tools!View tutorial
+In this second tutorial, you'll learn all about the toolbar which holds each and every one of Photoshop's tools.
+You'll learn how to use the toolbar, and how to find Photoshop's many hidden tools.
+Includes a complete summary of the nearly 70 tools available as of Photoshop 2022!